microsoft/vscode-jupyter/.github/test_plan.md

 -   [ ] Verify dark and light main themes
     1. Repeat the `Start and connect to local server` and `Verify basic outputs` steps using `Default Dark+` and `Default Light+` themes
 -   [ ] Verify Variable Explorer
-    1. After manualTestFile.py has been run drop down the Variables section at the top of the Interactive Window
+    1. After manualTestFile.py has been run click the Variables button at the top of the Interactive Window
     1. In the Variables list there should be an entry for all variables created.
 These variables might change as more is added to manualTestFile.py.
     1. Check that variables have expected values.
 They will be truncated for longer items
     1. Sort the list ascending and descending by Type.
 Also sort the list ascending and descending by Count.
 Values like (X, Y) use the first X value for Count sort ordering
     1. Check that list, Series, ndarray, DataFrame and Tensor types have a button to "Show variable in data viewer" on the right
     1. In the Interactive Window input box add a new variable.
 Verify that it is added into the Variable Explorer
-    1. Export the contents of the interactive window as a notebook and open the notebook editor
+    1. Save the contents of the interactive window as a notebook and open the notebook editor
     1. Find the first cell and click on the Run Below button
     1. Open the variable explorer and verify the same variables are there
     1. Add a new cell with a variable in it.